chingjunehao/chingjunehao.github.io/_posts/2017-10-18-beginningoflearning.md

 > According to Andrew Ng, if it's not an integer, we can use floor() function to round it down.

 #### Number of filter(depth of the layers)
-_Example: Image: 6x6x3, filter: 3x3x3_
+Example: 6x6x3 image with four 3x3 filter.
-Channel of filter must be same as the channel of the image, after convolving, will get 4x4xn, n is depends on the number of filter you use, in another words, means that depends on the number of feature detector you use.
+After convolving, will get 4x4xn, n is depends on the number of filter you use, in another words, means that depends on the number of feature detector you use.
+In this case, n will be 4.

 #### Size of the filter
 Size of the filter usually is odd number so that the filter has the "central pixel"/"central vision" so to know the position of the  filter.
-As if f was even, then you need some asymmetric padding, or it's only f is not that this type of same convolution gives a natural padding.
+As if size of filter is even, then you need some asymmetric padding, or it's only f is not that this type of same convolution gives a natural padding.
 We can pad the same dimension all around them, pad more on the left and pad less on the right or something asymmetric.

 ### 2. Introducing Non-Linearity, ReLU (Rectified Linear Units) to the Layers
  > It could be other activation function, but by far ReLU works the best.